-Mild or moderate adverse drug reactions do not necessarily mean that people must stop taking a drug, especially if no suitable alternative is available.
+Mild or moderate adverse drug reactions do not necessarily mean that people must stop taking a medication, especially if no suitable alternative is available.
 However, doctors are likely to reevaluate the dose, frequency of use (number of doses a day), and timing of doses (for example, before or after meals; in the morning or at bedtime).
-Other drugs may be used to control the adverse drug reaction (for example, a stool softener to relieve constipation).
+Other medications may be used to control the adverse drug reaction (for example, a stool softener to relieve constipation).

 Mild reactions usually described as of minor significance include

 However, such reactions can be very distressing to people who experience them.
-As a result, people may be less willing to take their drug as instructed, and the goals of treatment may not be achieved.
+As a result, people may be less willing to take their medication as instructed, and the goals of treatment may not be achieved.

 Moderate reactions include